IntellectGen/flashface/README.md

 # open FlashFace
 Unofficial PyTorch Implementation for [FlashFace](https://arxiv.org/abs/2403.17008).
-This work is a ReferenceNet absed few shot Identity Personalization.
+The work is a ReferenceNet absed zero shot Identity Personalization.

 This project is the minimal implementation of the flashface and still work in process.
-Please stay tuned for pretrained model releasing.

 The generate result based on our pretrained model with prompt: *a woman with a flower in her hair, white dress, looking at viewer, flower, hair ornament, realistic, blue background, hair flower, simple background, upper body*